 default-address/country-code='US' in the IF Node describes that if the Country Code in the default address is US, the clause Country_Region_Code=HU is carried out.

 default-address/country-code='IN' in the Else-If node describes that if the Country code in the Default Address is IN, the clause Country_Region_Code = GB is carried out.

 Refer the screen given below :

 The User can also add Else-If and Else(Otherwise) and its clauses in the attribute Level.
 The following screen shows the Condition add for If-Else.

 Mapping at Loop Level

-If Mapping can be done at the For-Each Loop level.
-Below is the screen which shows the If Mapping at the For-Each Loop Level.
+IF Mapping at For-Each Loop level.
+Below is an example which shows the If Mapping at Loop Level.

-Protip In the For-Loop Level, only IF is used as this level is just for removing duplicate check and also removing junk data, for integration process
+In the For-Each Loop Level, only IF is used as this level for removing duplicate check and also removes junk data, for integration process.

 Mapping at Complex Object Level

 The user/implementer can work on the If-Else Mapping in the complex object level.